electrotype/vscode-windows-explorer-context-menu/README.md

-# Windows Explorer Context Menu
+# VSCode - Windows Explorer Context Menu

-VSCode extension that opens the Windows Explorer Context Menu.
+Visual Studio Code extension that opens the Windows Explorer Context Menu.
 It is triggered by the *"Windows Explorer Context Menu"* option in the context menu of files and folders from the *Explorer* pane.